 Being obese at diagnosis is associated with worse breast cancer prognosis than being of normal weight or overweight (BMI ≤ 30 kg/m²).
-Obese women appear to be less likely to respond favorably to chemotherapy and aromatase inhibitor treatment in the short term.
-The longer-term effects of systemic treatment also appear to be lost more rapidly in obese breast cancer patients.
+Obese women appear to respond less favorably to chemotherapy and aromatase inhibitors.
+The longer-term effects of systemic treatment may be lost more rapidly in obese breast cancer patients.

 In addition, weight gain after diagnosis has been found to reduce survival compared to no weight gain.
 These findings suggest that losing weight after diagnosis could improve outcomes.